ermyril/docker-laravel/README.md

 ### TODO:
 1. add ldht to image
-2. add default .env (?)
-3. add skipping db check to shorten docker-compose.yml (default .env ?)
+2. add skipping db check to shorten docker-compose.yml (default .env ?)
-4. add /docker/data to .gitignore
+3. add /docker/data to .gitignore
-5. leave chown on behalf of a user (?)
+4. leave chown on behalf of a user (?)